Use the links below to navigate between Stramit's Terms and Conditions of Sale (for customers) and Terms and Conditions of Purchase (for Suppliers).

 17.3 Waiver: No waiver of any breach of, or failure to enforce any provision of, the Contract by any party will in any way limit the right of such party thereafter to enforce and compel strict compliance with the provisions of the Contract.

-17.4 Governing Law: The Contract will be governed by and construed in accordance with the laws of New South Wales.
-The parties submit to the non-exclusive jurisdiction of the courts of New South Wales.
+17.4 Governing Law: The Contract will be governed by and construed in accordance with the laws of Queensland.
+The parties submit to the non-exclusive jurisdiction of the courts of Queensland.

 17.5 Notice to Stramit: Notice to be given by the Supplier to the Purchaser may be delivered personally or sent by electronic transmission to the Purchaser at the following address: